 4. Don't aim for perfection

-If you’ve found the past couple of months tough you can be sure your learners have too.
+If you’ve found the past few months tough you can be sure your learners have too.
 Uncertainty around job security, working hours, changes in working practices and locations are unsettling.
 While we all want to do our best now is the time to put any perfectionist tendencies aside!
 Just focus on the essentials.
 Recognise that not everyone will be at their best and importantly use your LMS’s reporting functions to identify those who may be struggling and direct your attention to helping them with their training.
 Offering additional time and resources to those who need it most.

 5. Make mental health central